 DEATH OF REV. FRANK STANLY.
-Danville on Sunday last of a fit of appoplexy.
+The Rev. Frank Stanly died suddenly in Danville on Sunday last of a fit of appoplexy.
 He was a man of fervent piety, and in his death the Methodist church sustains a great loss.
-Mr. S. was a native of this State, and a brother of Lincoln's Governor, Edward Stanly.
+Mr. S. was a native of this State, and a brother of Lincoln's Governor.
+Edward Stanly.